THAMIZH-ARASU/PyEdit-A-Vim-like-Terminal-Text-Editor/README.md

 ## AI Tools

-PyEdit features a suite of AI-powered tools accessible via the command mode:
+PyEdit features a suite of AI-powered tools accessible via the command mode.
+These tools leverage the Groq API to help you write, understand, and manage code more efficiently.

 ### Usage
 Type `:ai <action> [args]` in command mode.
 Example: